Date: 5th June 2020

 Wasps are on a par with bees in terms of their ability to build incredible nests, which differ according to species.

 For example, there are wasps which create amazing structures with hexagonal cells as above (in a sense, similar to those of honey bees) yet the cells are painstakingly made from tiny little pieces of chewed up wood.
 These cells are enclosed in a 'ball shape', and may be seen suspended from tree branches or from buildings.
-You can read more about this here.
+Read more about the structure of a social wasp nest.

 Then there are potter wasps (also known as mason wasps), which create nests from mud.
 You can watch this process on this lovely short video clip: